FirRW/PrediksiIndeksPendidikan/README.md

 ## **Conclusion**
 - From the previous history data gathered from BPS and List of models used are Lasso Linear Model, Random Forest Regression, Support Vector Regression, and Gradient Boosting model.
 The best model of this is  Random Forest, with an RMSE Below 0.8, lowest compared to other models.
 As such, the prediction app would be made based on the saved random forest trained model.
-- The feature which has the most impact is "Ketersediaan Pusat Kegiatan Belajar".
-Based on this information, local government could improve the availibility, to increase their "Indeks Pendidikan"
+-Based on this information, local government could improve the indeks pendidikan based on the information on this project

 ![](https://i.ibb.co/Jd43XRV/Best-Feature.png)